 - Medications - Using certain pharmaceuticals such as those that trigger opioid receptors, like pain killers, can affect the production of testosterone.

 - Stress - Stress can affect many aspects of testosterone production.
 It can cause a problem with the hypothalamus with subsequent signal reduction to the testes.
 Also, since the stress hormone, cortisol, has the same building blocks as testosterone, a high cortisol demand can lead to a depletion of testosterone because there aren't enough building blocks left to make it.

 - Obesity - Your weight plays a significant role in maintaining your endocrine function.
 Excess body fat causes existing testosterone to be converted to estrogen and reduces the ability of the testicles to produce adequate testosterone as well.

 The Solution: Hypogonadism Treatment

 Through comprehensive testing, your BodyLogicMD affiliated physician will determine your hormone levels to uncover potential hormone deficiencies.
-Based on cutting edge diagnostic technologies, BodyLogicMD affiliated physicians pinpoint the source of underlying hormonal imbalances and use all natural bioidentical hormone replacement therapy (BHRT) interlaced with customized nutrition and fitness regimens to help men find relief symptoms of hormonal imbalance.
+Based on cutting edge diagnostic technologies, BodyLogicMD affiliated physicians pinpoint the source of underlying hormonal imbalances and use bioidentical hormone replacement therapy (BHRT) interlaced with customized nutrition plans and other lifestyle changes to help men find relief symptoms of hormonal imbalance.
 BodyLogicMD affiliated physicians have helped thousands of men get their edge back and overcome testosterone deficiencies such as andropause and hypogonadism.